 Young entrepreneur Andrew Torba is creating an online media storm with his Twitter-like platform, Gab, where you can say (almost) anything you like, without being banned or silenced.
-While most social media companies have introduced some form of anti-hate speech policy, Torba has taken a different approach.
+While most social media companies have introduced some form of anti-hate speech policy, Torba is taking a different approach.
 He argues that, “Hate speech is subjective and an excuse for censorship,” and removing ‘hateful’ content infringes on people’s right to free speech.

-The catalyst for creating Gab came after a number of Twitter users from the “alt-right” (a loose group of conservatives who are known for their opposition to feminism, Islam and immigration) were banned from Twitter for “hateful conduct.”
-The most widely publicised Twitter exile was professional troll and provocateur Milo Yiannopoulos, who was permanently banned from the site after a number of his followers rained abuse on actor Leslie Jones, one of the leads in last year’s all-female Ghostbusters reboot.
-Milo wrote a scathing review of the film, which led to a large number of Twitter accounts directing racially charged tweets at Jones (an African American), who then left the platform, stating that the attacks had gone too far.
+The catalyst for creating Gab comes after a number of Twitter users from the “alt-right” (a loose group of conservatives who are known for their opposition to feminism, Islam and immigration) were banned from Twitter for “hateful conduct.”
+The most widely publicised Twitter exile is professional troll and provocateur Milo Yiannopoulos, who is permanently banned from the site after a number of his followers rained abuse on actor Leslie Jones, one of the leads in last year’s all-female Ghostbusters reboot.
+Milo wrote a scathing review of the film, which led to a large number of Twitter accounts directing racially charged tweets at Jones (an African American), who then left the platform, stating the attacks had gone too far.

 Twitter CEO Jack Dorsey had this to say after the incident: “People should be able to express diverse opinions and beliefs on Twitter.
 But no one deserves to be subjected to targeted abuse online, and our rules prohibit inciting or engaging in the targeted abuse or harassment of others.”

 He created a social media platform where people wouldn’tbe banned for voicing potentially offensive opinions